JNing73/csharp-xunit-testing-tutorial/README.md

 - Creating tests methods which utilise Assert functions
 - Assertions on Exceptions (Including exception messages)
 - Setting up a data driven test
+- Use dependency injection to decouple dependcies to assist in unit testing